Yanar Dagh: History

 Since the first millennium BCE, the fire served as a link between humans and supernatural powers in the Zoroastrian religion.

 The high concentration of natural gas beneath the Absheron Peninsula has sustained natural flames throughout history, which were documented by historical figures such as Marco Polo.
 Once common in Azerbaijan, only a few natural fires remain today, with Yanar Dagh being the most notable example.

 Besides Yanar Dagh, the most well-known site of a similar natural fire is the Fire Temple near Baku, located on the outskirts of the Greater Caucasus.
 This religious site, known as an Ateshgah, meaning "temple of fire", holds historical significance in fire-worship traditions.
 Similar to the flames of Yanar Dagh, the fire at the Ateshgah of Baku was originally a natural phenomenon resulting from the seepage of natural gas through porous strata.
 However, the natural gas flow at Ateshgah ceased some time ago, and the flames now visible there are sustained by a gas main, while the flames at Yanar Dagh continue to burn naturally.

-According to local accounts, the Yanar Dagh flame was only discovered in the 1950s when it was accidentally ignited by a shepherd.
+According to some local accounts, the Yanar Dagh flame was only discovered in the 1950s when it was accidentally ignited by a shepherd, while others maintain that the fire has burned for 4,000 years.